elmcraft/elmcraft.org/README.md

 Built with [elm-pages](https://elm-pages.com/).

 The entrypoint file is `index.js`.
-That file imports `src/Main.elm`.
-The `content` folder is turned into static pages.
-The rest is mostly determined by logic in the Elm code!
-Learn more with the resources below.
+That file imports the generated elm-pages harness.

+The `content` folder markdown files are currently turned into static pages entirely via the single `Page.SPLAT__.elm` page mapping.

+Pretty much everything else about the site, from theming to functionality, is done from Elm.

 ## Development

+We're currently on the elm-pages v2 pre-release via a submodule.

 ```
+git submodule init
+git submodule update
 npm install
+npx elm-pages build
-npm start # starts a local dev server using `elm-pages develop`
+npm start # starts a local live-reloading dev server
 ```

-From there you can tweak the `content` folder or change the `src/Main.elm` file.
+From there you can tweak the `content` folder or change the Elm code.

 ## Pages

 To make a new page, simply add a new `your-path/your-page.md` in `content/`.

-The 'frontmatter' (bits between `---` at the top of the markdown file) drives other static gen config i.e. SEO, and can be extended if desired (see `src/Metadata.elm` for the mappings).
+The 'frontmatter' (bits between `---` at the top of the markdown file) drives other static gen config i.e. SEO, and can be extended if desired (follow from [`decodeMeta`](https://github.com/elmcraft/elmcraft.org/blob/main/src/Page/SPLAT__.elm#L55)).

 `elm-pages` will pick up new pages, compile them and type check them.